This article was written as part of the SEMrush Big Blogging Contest.

 However, when I see the work being done by most teams in India, it drives me up the wall.
 The sheer volume of data, and sometimes the lack of understanding the context can confuse the data analyst.
 What happens next is just Analysis Paralysis.

 This is a state of over analysing data to such an extent that no action is taken and its being discussed to no end.
-The data ends up getting regurgitated from excel sheets to powerpoint to emails, but no action is taken.
+The data ends up getting regurgitated from excel sheets to powerpoint to emails, but no real action is taken.

 It’s not that everyone keeps an eye on the more important metrics.
 If you are looking at a list of smart and helpful series of insights, then do go through this list of analytics insights published on the SEMRush Blog.
+Keep these aside for a minute, and try and see how tracking each of them would really impact your business.

-Such metrics should be kept aside.
+Most teams, don’t necessarily do that, and that’s what bugs me.
 Here are some of the metrics that really get my goat.

 Yes.
 It’s something that you would look at and obsess over.
 Wouldn’t you?
 Think again.
 It’s a subjective metric.
 What would you say to a high bounce rate for a landing page that’s giving you a high conversion rate?